 Colleges, programs, and degrees: The New School offers a total of 150 undergraduate and graduate degrees.

 Geographic diversity: Undergraduate and graduate students come from all 50 states, plus the District of Columbia and 118 countries.

-International student services: International Student Services provides support and comprehensive advising.
+International student services: International Student and Scholar Services provides support and comprehensive advising.